Fill your College Details

 Key Differences Between Data Types and Data Structures

-Here are the key differences between data type and data structure:
+The following are the main differences between data type and data structure:

 Data Type Data Structure

-A data type defines the set of values it can hold (e.g., integers, booleans) and the operations that can be performed on those values (e.g., addition, comparison, logical operations).
-A collection of data organized in a specific format for efficient access, manipulation, and storage.
+Data type specifies the range of values it can store (e.g., integers, booleans) and operations that can be executed on it (e.g., addition, comparison, logical operations).
+An organized set of data to be stored, manipulated, and accessed in an efficient manner.

 It specifies the type of data and its representation.
 It organizes data for a specific purpose or operation.